kahler197/Password-Generator/README.md

-# Password Generator
+# Alex's Password Generator

 ## Project Description

-<p>The goal of this project was to create a random password generator based of off user input.
-User data is gathered through a series of prompts generated of a button click</p>
+<p>The goal of this project was to create a random password generator based on user input.
+User data is gathered through a series of prompts generated of a button click event.</p>